bclarkson-code/Tricycle/README.md

 window (e.g is a token at the start, end or somewhere in the middle?).
-In the original [transformer paper](https://arxiv.org/abs/1706.03762), this was done by with some sine waves but GPT-2 uses learned embeddings which are conceptually simpler (although computationally more expensive).
+In the original [transformer paper](https://arxiv.org/abs/1706.03762), this was done by with some sine waves but GPT-2 uses learned embeddings which are conceptually simpler.
+(Modern langauge models use rotary embeddings which are in development).
 When we pass a token through an embedding layer, we also pass the index of the token through a different embedding layer and then add the two embeddings together.
 This way, the embedding contains information about which token was passed into the model, as well as where it is in the context window.

 Putting these operations together, we finally get our input block:

 <img width="1419" alt="input_block" src="https://github.com/bclarkson-code/Tricycle/assets/57139598/8f789407-faf6-4a7f-a3ca-593b4777604b">

+#### Transformer Block

+The transformer block is the core of a transfomer.
+It is built from two main
+pieces: an attention block and a multi-layer-perceptron block.
+Whenever we pass some data through one of these sub-blocks, we add whatever the sub-block outputs to the input to the block.
+This is called a residual layer (sometimes also called a skip layer).
+I think of transformers as having a "highway" that the embeddings pass along with each sub-block adding extra context.
+You can imagine lower blocks information to the embeddings that are then read by blocks further along in the stack.
+Whether this mental model is helpful remains to be seen (and I'd love to be corrected if there is something I'm missing).

 ## Contact